wildlyons99/smash_buds/README.md

 ## Description

-An in-depth paragraph about our project can be found at the following [link](https://docs.google.com/document/d/1pdDHCBeJ7OltyXKyffs05i9YhL3T9oUcU9JTTQVEkgM/edit?usp=sharing).
+An in-depth descrition of our project can be found [here](https://docs.google.com/document/d/1pdDHCBeJ7OltyXKyffs05i9YhL3T9oUcU9JTTQVEkgM/edit?usp=sharing).

 The contents of this Github repository were pushed from a Radient project, but the VHDL files we wrote can be found at "source/impl_1".